 You have a legal right to have a licensed damage appraiser inspect your car at the auto body shop of your choice.
 Take advantage of your rights.

-Tip: If you call your insurance company, just tell the rep that your car is at your body shop, then bring your car to the shop immediately or immediately bring your car to your auto body shop and let the shop call your insurance company to request an appraiser.
+Tip: Bring your car to your auto body shop and let the auto body shop call your insurance company to request an appraiser.
+If you call your insurance company, tell the rep that your car is at your body shop, then bring your car to the shop immediately.

 How Insurance Companies Get You To Use Damage Estimating Apps

 But should you send your photos?
-Insurance companies developed the collision estimate app and this brilliant marketing idea to save them a lot of money, not to make your life easy.
+Insurance companies developed the collision estimate app and this brilliant marketing idea to save them a lot of money.
+And it won’t even make it easier for you!

-Will it make your life easy if the insurance company sends you a check to fix your car?
-No.
+Will it make your life easy if your car insurance company sends you a check to fix your car?
+No, because

 1) The body shop will have to reopen your claim to get approval for more money.
 This will delay your claim even longer because it’s tougher to get approval for more money once your insurance company has already under-evaluated your claim.